 Sections for Life Drawing I

-Students enrolled in this section approach each class project with an emphasis on broad, transferable traditional and progressive art and design skill-building as well as enhancing their personal creative practice.
-Inventiveness is emphasized by discussion, demonstration, and the introduction of exemplars.
+Students enrolled in these sections approach each class project with an emphasis on broad, transferable traditional and progressive art and design skill-building as well as enhancing their personal creative practice.
+Inventiveness is emphasized by discussion, demonstration, and the introduction of exemplars and their practices.
+Students in this section work by hand, as well as by using photography, Photoshop, and Illustrator.

-The Technology section includes additional instruction in photography, Photoshop, and Illustrator in the courses Principles of Design and Connections through Color and Design.
+The Technology sections include additional instruction in photography, Photoshop, and Illustrator in the courses Principles of Design and Connections through Color and Design.
 In these courses, students have weekly access to computer labs and mobile computing stations in both semesters.
+Students also have the opportunity to work by hand using analogue materials.